SoftwareAG/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/managing-subtenants.md

 Administrators in {{< enterprise-tenant >}}s are only allowed to suspend active subtenants, but not to delete them.
 {{< /c8y-admon-important >}}

-Click the menu icon at the right of the respective subtenant entry and then click **Delete** to finally delete a tenant and remove all the data of the tenant.
+Click the menu icon  <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the right of the respective subtenant entry and then click **Delete** to finally delete a tenant and remove all the data of the tenant.